 New Karolinska Solna

-Another focus area is to reduce the use of chemicals which have a detrimental impact on health and the environment by inspecting all the construction materials used.
-Thanks to the deliberate choice of flooring material, the use of softeners harmful to health (phthalates containing allergy-causing and hormone-disruptive properties) has been reduced by at least 70,000 kg compared with conventional construction – and this is only one of all the materials used in the construction.
+Another focus area has been to reduce the use of chemicals and hazardous substances.
+Thanks to the deliberate choice of flooring material, a significant reduction in the use of softeners with an adverse impact on health has been achieved (at least 70 000 kg compared with conventional construction).
+This is only one example of all the materials used in the construction.

 Metro Red Line programme

-Creating a possibility for more people to travel by public transport entails a considerable reduction of carbon dioxide emissions (CO2) in the atmosphere, which is one of the County Council's main ways of reducing negative environmental impact in the County.
-The upgrade of the Metro's Red Line aims to develop and strengthen capacity and thereby contribute to sustainable public transport.
-To achieve this goal, investments are being made in
+The upgrade of the Metro's Red Line creates a possi- bility for more people to travel by public transport, reducing the emissions of carbon dioxide (CO2), one of Region Stockholm's key environmental goals.
+The upgrade of the Metro's Red Line aims to develop and strengthen capacity and thereby contribute to a more resilient and sustainable public transport.
+To achieve this goal, investments are being made in the following areas:

-- New quieter vehicles that are more energy efficient than older models.
+- New attractive vehicles which are more energy efficient than older models

 Depot for extended Metro in Högdalen